 Join C.C.
-Chapman for an in-depth discussion in this video What this course covers, part of Introduction to Content Marketing.
+Chapman for an in-depth discussion in this video What this course covers, part of Learning Content Marketing.

 So let's first talk about what content is and why content marketing is important.
 I define content as anything that you create and share to tell your story.
 Now why this is important is because the internet has changed everything.
 When people are buying a car.
 Looking for clothes to buy.
 What restaurants to go to.
 What movie to go to.
 Who to hire in their local business.
 They go to the Internet.
 They go to a search engine, they're typing in a question and they're hitting return, and you want your results to come back.